 Always check the cost information listed in the details on viaTRM for the specific program.
 Instructions for accessing viaTRM are on our Programs page.

-Our budget sheet (excel document) is designed to help you estimate the costs of your study abroad experience.
+Our budget sheet example (PDF) is designed to help you estimate the costs of your study abroad experience.
 Note the additional expenses vary greatly based on individual student expectations, the cost of living in your host city and the exchange rate.
 It is important to research the cost of living in your host city and country to effectively budget for optional excursions, independent travel and other social activities.

 Opportunities for financial assistance

 Explore the different options below to determine if you qualify for financial assistance.

 To find out if financial aid can be applied to a study abroad program, contact the Office of Financial Aid and Scholarships.
 Work-study is not applicable for our programs.